irbujam/ss_log_event_monitor/README.md

 **Key features:**
   - Multi Farmer (remote or local) and Node (remote or local) status monitor

-  > (New) choice of using web service to view stats using a web browser on phone/pc, Or could still use the console based monitor on any windows pc
+> -(New) choice of using web service to view stats using a web browser on phone/ pc, or could still use the console based monitor on pc

   - Ability to read metrics for farmer/node running on windows/linux systems
   - Ability to add or remove node/farmer ip(s) in config without restarting the script